-19. IMPLEMENTATION, MONITORING & REVIEW [D-B1]
+19 IMPLEMENTATION, MONITORING & REVIEW

-19.1 The purpose of this chapter is to ensure that the Neighbourhood Plan remains relevant and effective during its lifetime, and whether the overall aims of the Plan are being achieved by considering their collective impacts and outcomes for the Area.

-19.2 To be effective the Neighbourhood Plan must be implemented appropriately, and monitored and reviewed regularly.

-19.3 This chapter sets out the main elements for Implementing, Monitoring and Reviewing the Neighbourhood Plan.
-[D-B2]
+- 19.1 The purpose of this chapter is to ensure that the Neighbourhood Plan remains relevant and effective during its lifetime, and whether the overall aims of the Plan are being achieved by considering their collective impacts and outcomes for the Area. - 19.2 To be effective the Neighbourhood Plan must be implemented appropriately, and monitored and reviewed regularly. - 19.3 This chapter sets out the main elements for Implementing, Monitoring and Reviewing the Neighbourhood Plan, and is based on guidance provided by Locality "How to implement, monitor & review your made neighbourhood plan" [EB: ibid].